Surfaces and other Peano Continua with no Generic Chains: Walks on Brick Partitions and their Refinements

 \section{Walks on Brick Partitions and their Refinements}

 We now apply the framework developed in \Cref{sec:walks-on-graphs} to walks on nerve graphs of brick partitions of Peano continua.
 The highlight of this section is \Cref{thm:from-Rosendal-to-walks}, where we show that the existence of a generic chain on $X$ implies an \emph{off-by-one} weak amalgamation principle for walks on (nerve graphs of) brick partitions of $X$.
 In \Cref{sec:The_proof} we shall derive our non-existence result in \Cref{thm:the-theorem-introduction} from the failure of such principle.

-The ingredients of in the proof of \Cref{thm:from-Rosendal-to-walks} are a general criterion for the existence of a comeager orbit due to Rosendal, and two discretization results: \Cref{prop:refinement_walk} for open sets of chains on $X$, and \Cref{thm:approximate-homeo-with-epi} for homeomorphism of $X$.
+The ingredients of the proof of \Cref{thm:from-Rosendal-to-walks} are a general criterion for the existence of a comeager orbit due to Rosendal, and two discretization results: \Cref{cor:refinement_walk} for open sets of chains on $X$, and \Cref{thm:approximate-homeo-with-epi} for homeomorphism of $X$.
+Such discretization process revolves around the next definition, which explains how to associate open subsets of $\chains(X)$ to walks on brick partitions.

 \begin{definition} Let $X$ be a Peano continuum and $\cW$ a brick partition on it.
-Given a walk $w = \walk{ w(0), \dots, w(n-1) }$ on $\cW$, we define the following open subset of $\chains(X)$:
+Given a walk $w$ on $\cW$, we define the following open subset of $\chains(X)$: